 Green Bean Basics

-Green beans are super easy to incorporate into everything from side dishes to main courses.
+Fresh and crunchy, green beans are easy to love and super easy to incorporate into everything from vegetable side dishes to pasta salads to main courses.
+They don't have to be baked in a casserole to be delicious, as these recipes show.
 Also called string beans, green beans are made up of small seeds encased in long pods.
-Because beans are harvested while still young, the pods are tender and edible.
+Because the beans are harvested while still young, the pods are tender and edible.

-What to Look For: It's best to buy green beans that are sold loose rather than in packages so you can pick the freshest ones.
+While green beans are available year-round, their peak season is May to October.
+When you're shopping for green beans, we recommend you choose ones that are sold loose rather than in packages so you can pick the freshest.
 They should be crisp and bright green without blemishes or signs of wilting.
 For even cooking, choose beans that are of similar size.

-How to Prep: Rinse the beans under cold water, then trim the stem end by snapping it off with your fingers or cutting with a paring knife.
+Store them in a sealed plastic bag in the refrigerator for up to five days, but know that green beans are not a keeper—they really do taste best if used right away.
+Another reason to choose green beans?
+Prep is easy, with no peeling or slicing required!
+Just rinse the beans under cold water, then trim the stem end by snapping it off with your fingers or cutting with a paring knife.
 You can trim the other end if you like, but it's not necessary.

 Quick-Cooked Green Beans with Lemon